 - Students who are bullied - those who are repeatedly exposed to negative actions from peers

 - Students who bully - those who repeatedly hurt another person on purpose

 - Bystanders - those who see the bullying or know it is occurring

 It is important to avoid using the terms bully or victim.
 Labeling students can stereotype and be harmful.
 When students are involved in bullying, there are many roles they can play.
 Rarely will a person play only one role in all social contexts or with all different groups.

 The Bullying in U.S. Schools 2014 Status Report reflects the status of bullying among 3rd-12th graders around the United States during the 2013–2014 school year.
-15% of 3rd-12th grade students said that they had been bullied 2-3 times a month or more often, and 6% reported bullying others.
+Fifteen percent of 3rd-12th grade students said that they had been bullied 2-3 times a month or more often, and 6% reported bullying others.
 The most common ways in which students reported being bullied were: verbal bullying, bullying by spreading rumors, and social exclusion.
-The least common forms of bullying that were reported by students were having property damaged, and cyber bullying.
+The least common forms of bullying that were reported by students were having property damaged, and cyberbullying.